Kenan–Flagler Business School

 Admission from the General College

-Students can apply to the business major after their first year at UNC.
-Admitted students are notified (in mid-October) if they are admitted to start in the subsequent spring or fall.
-Admission decisions are contingent upon the successful completion of all in-progress or remaining business prerequisites in the regular term (fall/spring) prior to the admitted term of entry.
-If students are not admitted at the beginning of their second year, they have the option of re-applying at the beginning of their third year.
+Students can apply to the business major or minors after their first year at UNC.
+Admitted students are notified in October to start in the subsequent spring or fall semester.
+Admission decisions are contingent upon the successful completion of all in-progress or remaining business prerequisites in the regular term (fall/spring) of that academic year.
+If students are not admitted sophomore year, they have the option of re-applying at the beginning of their third year.
+Seniors are not eligible to apply.

 The business administration major requires completion in a minimum of three semesters, preferably four or five.
-The business minor requires completion in a minimum of two semesters, preferably three.
+Business minors require completion in a minimum of two semesters, preferably three.
 Students are required to graduate from UNC–Chapel Hill in eight semesters.

 Transfer Admission

 Transfer students are an integral and vibrant part of the Carolina community.
-They bring a diversity and experience to the institution that enhances the overall experience for all students, faculty members, and staff.
 In the Kenan–Flagler Undergraduate Business program, we understand that transferring is a complex process and have outlined below the policies and guidelines to help students make informed decisions and achieve as smooth a transition as possible.

 Students applying to the business major as junior transfers, or after two years of secondary study, should select the Business Administration program as part of their application to UNC (Common Application).
 Applicants must meet the University’s requirements for admission in addition to the business major prerequisite requirements.

-Transfer students who transfer more than 30 hours to UNC are eligible to take an additional ninth or 10th semester at the University.
-This is sometimes useful and necessary in order for transfer students to complete the business prerequisites and/or business degree.
+Transfer students who transfer more than 30 hours to UNC are eligible to take an additional ninth or tenth semester at the University.
+This is sometimes useful and necessary for transfer students to complete the business prerequisites and/or business degree.

 Distinguished Professors